nuuuwan/news_lk3_data/README.md

 *2024-01-18 18:33:00* · [`adaderanalk`](https://www.adaderana.lk/news/96527/two-persons-allegedly-on-way-to-assassinate-businessman-arrested)

-Two suspects have been arrested with a pistol and a motorcycle while they were allegedly on their way to assassinate a person engaged in the fish trade in Ambalangoda.
+Two suspects, who were allegedly on their way to assassinate a person involved in fish trade in Ambalangoda, have been arrested with a pistol and a motorcycle.

-The apprehension has been carried out by the Police Special Task Force (STF) as part of the ‘Yukthiya’ special police operation, the Ministry of Public Security said.
+The apprehension was made by the Police Special Task Force (STF) as part of the ongoing ‘Yukthiya’ special police operation, the Ministry of Public Security said.

-◼️
+...

 ### SL youth ready to qualify for Paris Olympics